larsrickert/nginx-proxy/docs/examples/monitoring.md

 ![Monitoring preview](../assets/example-monitoring.png)

-::: info Make the example your own
+::: warning Make the example your own
 In general you don't have to change anything in the below example to make it work for you.
 However, we highly recommend to take a closer look to the lines marked with a `TODO: CHANGE ME` comment.
 :::